 - 6.8 Grade Reports.
 Reports of the grades of all students are compiled shortly after the end of each semester and are made available electronically to the students, the students' advisers and the students' deans. - 6.9 Correcting Grades Reported in Error.
 An instructor who reports an incorrect grade to the Office of the Registrar may request that office to correct the grade.
 The request must be in writing and must have both the department head's and the dean's approvals.
 In no case will a grade be lowered after the student has been graduated. - 6.10 Grade Appeals.
 A student may appeal a grade given by an instructor in cases in which he or she believes the grade awarded is inconsistent with announced grading policy.
-(See "Student Rights and Responsibilities" or contact the Office of the Executive Vice-President.)

-6.11 Honor Rolls.
+(See "Student Rights and Responsibilities" or contact the Office of the Executive Vice-President.) - 6.11 Honor Rolls.
 Full-time Students.
-Full-time undergraduate students (12 or more semester credit hours in a regular semester or six or more in a summer session) who complete all enrolled hours with a semester (not cumulative) gradepoint average of 4.00 (i.e., all "A's") and with no grade of "T" in any course are placed on the President's List of Distinguished Students.
+Full-time undergraduate students (12 or more semester credit hours in a regular semester or six or more in a summer session) who complete all enrolled hours with a semester (not cumulative) gradepoint average of 4.00 (i.e., all "A's") and with no grade of "I" in any course are placed on the President's List of Distinguished Students.
 The grade of "P," "S" or "W" or grades earned through correspondence may not be included in meeting the minimum enrollment required or grade-point average required for an honor roll.
-Students who have completed their courses under the same requirements as outlined above, with a gradepoint average of 3.50 or higher and no grade below "C," are placed on the Dean's List of Distinguished Students.
+Students who have completed their courses under the same requirements as outlined above, with a grade-point average of 3.50 or higher and no grade below "C," are placed on the Dean's List of Distinguished Students.
 (See also "Grade-point Average Calculating.")

 Part-time Students.
-Part-time undergraduate students (11 or fewer semester credit hours in a regular semester or five or fewer in a summer session) who have accumulated at least 12 semester credit hours of "A" during the most recent consecutive enrollments at OSU, and who complete all enrolled hours with a combined grade-point average of 4.00 (i.e., all "A's") and with no grade of "T" in any course, are placed on the President's List of Distinguished Students.
+Part-time undergraduate students (11 or fewer semester credit hours in a regular semester or five or fewer in a summer session) who have accumulated at least 12 semester credit hours of "A" during the most recent consecutive enrollments at OSU, and who complete all enrolled hours with a combined grade-point average of 4.00 (i.e., all "A's") and with no grade of "I" in any course, are placed on the President's List of Distinguished Students.
 The grade of "P" or "S," or grades earned through correspondence may not be included in meeting the minimum enrollment required or grade-point average required for an honor roll.
 Dropping a course prohibits a part-time student from being listed on an honor roll.
 Special (nondegree-seeking) students are not included on an honor roll.
 Students who have completed their courses under the same requirements as outlined above, with a combined grade-point average of 3.50 or higher and no grade below "C," are placed on the Dean's List of Distinguished Students.
 (See also "Grade-point Average Calculating.")

 Once a part-time student is placed on an honor roll, the student must complete an additional 12 credit hours, before the student is considered again for an honor roll.
-The student must meet all the above criteria at the time of subsequent considself or for another.
-Academic misconduct is behavior that results in intellectual advantage obtained by violating specific directions, rules, or accepted academic standards, but without deliberate intent or use of fraudulent means.
-(See also Policy and Procedure Letters.)
+The student must meet all the above criteria at the time of subsequent consideration.